fieldsight/fieldsight-mobile/README.md

 ## Setting up your development environment
 1. Download and install [Git](https://git-scm.com/downloads) and add it to your PATH
 1. Download and install [Android Studio](https://developer.android.com/studio/index.html)
-1. Clone your fork of the project locally.
+1. Clone the project locally.
 At the command line:

         git clone https://github.com/fieldsight/fieldsight-mobile